-Decree of the state of the stat
+the due dates provided or have missed the due

+date for some inevitable circumstances.

+date for some mevitable circumstances.

+December to a street on the transmister of

-Reassessment is a strategy that provides a Student with another opportunity to
+Reassessment is a strategy that provides a

+Student with another opportunity to

 demonstrate competence in a unit of

 competency, after being initially assessed as not

 yet competent.
 The implementation of

 reassessment as an intervention strategy assists

 the Student in meeting their course progress

 requirements by clearing any not yet competent

 units they may have.

-, ,

 Students must follow their study plan to

 determine the term, the subjects/units within

 the term and their end dates (usually

 subject/unit end date is the due date for the

 subject/unit).

 See the re-assessment policy for details.

 Reduction in course load Where it is believed the above intervention

-strategies will not assist a student in meeting
+Reduction in course load strategies will not assist a student in meeting

 satisfactory course progression a reduction in

 course load may be considered.
 Students must

 complete their studies within the duration of

 their

 Confirmation of Enrolment (CoE) however if an

 approved intervention strategy has been

 implemented students may apply for a CoE

 extension if they cannot catch up through study

 in non-compulsory period.

 Administration Manager to be advised if student

 requires changes to length of CoE.

 Referral to external Referral to an external organisation is a strategy

 organisation that is used when the internal equivalent service

 has been exhausted and it is determined that by

 not accessing the external service; the Student

 will be unlikely to satisfy their course progress

 requirements.
 These situations could include,

 but

 are not limited to:

 Extreme issues with language or literacy

 • skills

-Extreme issues with numeracy skills Extreme welfare related issues
+Extreme issues with numeracy skills

-Wolfare support
+Extreme welfare related issues

-Welfare support Welfare support is confidential one on one session aimed at helping a Student to overcome
+Welfare support Welfare support is confidential one on one

+Transic Support session aimed at helping a Student to overcome

 any personal issue they may be experiencing.

 Issues include, but are not limited to, things such

 as financial issues, family issues, accommodation

 issues and home sickness etc.

-Transition support Students requiring transition support may be

-provided assistance with:
+Transition support Students requiring transition support may be provided assistance with:

-Accommodation problems

-Cultural shock, homesickness

-Local customs and etiquette

-Balancing work commitments and

-studies

-Study skills support Students can receive assistance in one or more

-of the following.
-The assistance may be

-conducted in a

-one on one or group environment by a Trainer:

-Assessment expectations (e.g. due

-dates)

-Exam preparations

-Time management

-Class attendance and participation

-Academic referencing and plagiarism

-Reading and note taking skills

-Research, web searching, and library

-skills

-Training and assessment content

-Unit of competency requirements
+Accommodation problems Cultural shock, homesickness Local customs and etiquette Balancing work commitments and studies Study skills support Students can receive assistance in one or more of the following.
+The assistance may be conducted in a one on one or group environment by a Trainer: • Assessment expectations (e.g. due dates) • Exam preparations • Time management • Class attendance and participation • Academic referencing and plagiarism • Reading and note taking skills • Research, web searching, and library skills • Training and assessment content • Unit of competency requirements